nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Starting ExecutivePro application
 :warning: **Note:**
-To get started with ExecutivePro, the HR manager will need to run the application using their terminal or command prompt.
+To get started with ExecutivePro, you will need to run the application using your terminal or command prompt.
 Follow the steps below:

 Step 1 (Opening Terminal or Command Prompt) :